-Fethiye is a beautiful resort town on Turkey’s Mediterranean coast and our temporary home for the winter.
-After seven months of touring Europe in a camper, it’s been lovely to stay in one place for awhile, making friends and getting to know the town more intimately.
-Fethiye is a fantastic base for exploring the area, as well as a charming destination in its own right.
+Fethiye is an easy-going resort town on Turkey’s Mediterranean coast and our temporary home for the winter.
+After seven months of touring Europe in a camper, we’re loving putting our feet up in one place for awhile, making friends and getting to know the town more intimately.
+Fethiye is a convenient base for exploring the area, as well as a charming destination in its own right.

-If your family is lucky enough to visit beautiful Fethiye, here are some things that might interest the kiddos.
+If you and your family are lucky enough to visit beautiful Fethiye, there are tons of things to do locally with your kids.

-In 1923 the residents of Kayaköy, a thriving village of Ottoman-Greek Christians, were forcibly deported during the Greek-Turkish population exchange.
+In 1923 the residents of Kayaköy, a thriving village of Ottoman-Greek Christians, were jerked from their homes and forcibly deported during the Greek-Turkish population exchange.
 The well-preserved settlement is nestled on a hillside amongst the pine trees and provides an interesting look at life a century ago, as well as a sad reminder of the 1923 tragedy.
-One’s heart breaks for the residents, forced to trade this piece of paradise for bustling Athens suburb where they ended up.
+One’s heart breaks for the residents, forced to trade this piece of paradise for the dinghy Athenian suburb where they ended up.

-Today the town is uninhabited.
+Today the town is uninhabited, except for ghosts.
 For a small fee, you can wander through the village and explore the abandoned homes.
 Hike up to the little chapel at the top for a brilliant view of either the valley below or, if you turn around, the sparkling Mediterranean.

 Be sure to wear somewhat sensible shoes (not flip flops anyway) as the cobblestone paths are worn smooth and can be slippery.